Logo St.Gallen Breast Cancer Conference

 Saturday, 15 March 2025

-Moderator: Hal Burstein
+Moderator: Harold Burstein

-Chairs: Giuseppe Curigliano, Michael Gnant, Sibylle Loibl
+Chairs: Giuseppe Curigliano / Michael Gnant / Sibylle Loibl

 The members of the 2025 St.Gallen International Consensus Panel can be found here.